binayjy8/CSS-PR-2/README.md

-binay bhusan mohanta is the proj
+binay bhusan mohanta is the proje